 (g) Copies of all records and reports required by this section shall be retained by the owner or operator for a minimum of two years after the date on which the record was made or the report submitted;

-(h) Copies of all records and reports required by this section shall immediately be made available to the Department upon verbal or written request at any reasonable time;
+(h) Copies of all records and reports required by this section shall immediately be made available to DEQ upon verbal or written request at any reasonable time;

-(i) The Department may, upon written notice, modify the monitoring, recordkeeping and reporting requirements.
+(i) DEQ may, upon written notice, modify the monitoring, recordkeeping and reporting requirements.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]